Bowel Obstruction Published Success Rates

 Background

-At Clear Passage®, we have always been cautious about keeping patients safe, and making claims about our results.
+At Clear Passage®, we have always been cautious about keeping patients safe and making claims about our results.
 After we opened our first fallopian tubes in 1989, we spent 30 years studying adhesions, refining treatment techniques, having biostatisticians calculate what techniques worked best, further refining, and then publishing our results.

 In 2008, we turned our attention to clearing larger tubes – intestinal blockages.
-This page traces much of our history clearing small bowel obstructions from the beginning to the present.
+This page traces much of our history, clearing small bowel obstructions from the beginning to the present.

 Program and Results

 We do not have privileges at your hospital.
 Our program is designed to clear blockages at our facilities and prevent recurrences.
-Our most current success rates for preventing recurring bowel obstructions and repeat bowel surgeries is shown below.
+Our most current success rates for preventing recurring bowel obstructions and repeat bowel surgeries are shown below.
 This data has been verified in a peer-reviewed, controlled study co-authored by physicians from Harvard, Stanford, and Washington University medical schools.

-Rounded to the nearest numbers (exact numbers and p-values further down this page) our most current results can be summarized:
+Rounded to the nearest numbers (exact numbers and p-values further down this page), our most current results can be summarized:

 • We decrease recurring total bowel obstructions by 15 times the norm.